Quantum Counting Using the Iterative Quantum Amplitude Estimation Algorithm

-Quantum Counting algorithm [1] is an algorithm for efficiently estimating the number of valid solutions to a search problem, based on the amplitude estimation algorithm.
-It demonstrates a quadratic improvement with regards to a classical algorithm with black-box oracle access to the function \(f\).
+The quantum counting algorithm [1] efficiently estimates the number of valid solutions to a search problem, based on the amplitude estimation algorithm.
+It demonstrates a quadratic improvement with regard to a classical algorithm with black box oracle access to the function \(f\).

-In this tutorial we will deomstrate how to estimate the Couting problem using a specific variant of the Amplitude Estimation algorithm - the Iterative Quantum Amplitude Estimation (IQAE) [2].
+This tutorial demonstrates how to estimate the counting problem using a specific variant of the amplitude estimation algorithm: the Iterative Quantum Amplitude Estimation (IQAE) [2].

-The IQAE does not rely on the Quantum Phase Estimation algoritm [3], but purely on applications of the grover operator:
+The IQAE does not rely on the Quantum Phase Estimation algorithm [3], but purely on applications of the grover operator:

-Hence reducing the required amount of qubits and gates of the circuit, at the expense of additional multiplicative factor poly-logarithmic in the error \(\epsilon\).
+thereby reducing the required number of qubits and gates of the circuit, at the expense of additional multiplicative factor polylogarithmic in the error \(\epsilon\).

 where \(a\), \(b\) are 2-bit unsigned integers.
-This equation has 6 solutions.
+This equation has six solutions.
 The goal is to estimate the number of valid solutions out of the 16 possible inputs, with precision \(0.5\).

-We first show how to use Quantum Phase Estimation algorithm for the Quantum Counting [3], then move to solve it using the IQAE method.
+We first show how to use quantum phase estimation algorithm for quantum counting [3], then solve it using the IQAE method.

 2) Oracle: A unitary \(S_{\psi_1}\) such that \(S_{\psi_1}=I-2|\psi_1\rangle\langle\psi_1|\), which adds a \((-1)\) phase to \(|\psi_1|\psi\rangle\rangle\) and does nothing to any orthognal states to \(|\psi_1\rangle\).
 This is effectively a reflection around the "good" state \(|\psi_1\rangle\).

-Given this 2 functions, we can construct the grover operator:
+Given these two functions, we can construct the Grover operator:

-Which is exactly the same operator as the one for the grover's search algorithm.
+which is exactly the same operator as for the Grover's search algorithm.

 from classiq import *